Thomas Sopwith (geologist): Mining engineer

 In 1824 Sopwith completed an apprenticeship with his father, and took employment as a surveyor.
 He worked closely with Richard Grainger in the redevelopment of Newcastle Upon Tyne.
 He worked with Joseph Dickinson of Alston, Cumbria, on a survey of the lead mines in the area owned by Greenwich Hospital.
 He later built up contacts in London, especially in the area of geology, where he became a fellow of the Geological Society (and its more exclusive Geological Club) in 1835, sponsored by John Phillips.

 Sopwith advocated the collection of mine surveys; he was associated in a Northumbrian survey with William Smith, and he was instrumental, after the meeting of the British Association in 1838, in inducing the government to found the Mining Record Office.
 In the same year he made a mining survey in County Clare in Ireland.

 From 1845, Sopwith was based in Allenheads, Northumberland, where he was agent for W.B.
 Lead Mines (the Blackett-Beaumont Company).
 He kept the position until his retirement in 1871.
+In this role, he advocated for social and educational reform, particularly in the mining communities of Northumberland and Durham.
+During his tenure at Allenheads, he introduced a number of measures to improve the welfare of workers and their families, including the construction of new housing with a focus on health and family comfort, and he established schools that offered freehand and technical drawing, composition, and geography, among other subjects.
+On his retirement in 1871, Sopwith received a testimonial from 1,621 workers, acknowledging his contributions to improving their lives.